Hello Fellow CodeNewbies 👋,

-One of my favorite personal collections is "💙 Ayu's Mood Booster".
-I group some milestones and shoutouts that I received from nice friends as a reminder for me to be grateful 💖.
+One of my favorite personal collections is "💙 Ayu's Mood Booster."
+I group some milestones and shoutouts that I received from lovely friends as a reminder for me to be grateful 💖.

 Polywork opens chances for people to collaborate.

-This feature allows us to let people know that we are open to opportunities or collaboration.
+This feature lets people know that we are open to opportunities or collaboration.